azamat-kln/designHT-18.7/README.md

-# hometask-12.5
+# hometask-18.7
-Second activity with implicit intents.

-Does not exist toolbar and BottomNavigationView
+Used shape drawable for buttons,animation and vibration